aahmad94/slackr/README.md

-# Wookiee
+# Slackr

-[Wookiee Live][heroku]
+[Slackr Live][heroku]

-[heroku]: http:/wookiee.herokuapp.com
+[heroku]: http:/slackr.herokuapp.com

-Wookiee is a web application clone of Slack developed with Rails and React/Redux.
+slackr is a web application clone of Slack developed with Rails and React/Redux.

 ## Features & Implementation

 ### User Authentication

-Wookiee allows users to sign in/sign out securely with the implementation of BCrypt to generate salted hash from the user password, as such users' passwords are not stored in the database.
+slackr allows users to sign in/sign out securely with the implementation of BCrypt to generate salted hash from the user password, as such users' passwords are not stored in the database.
 In addition uniquely signed session tokens are generated for each user, ensuring each session belongs to he correct user.

 ```ruby
 class User < ApplicationRecord